Sunrise Mine Historic District

 Platte County Timeline

-This timeline provides a condensed summary of the historical journey of Platte County, Wyoming.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Platte County, Wyoming.

 - 1838 - Platte County area becomes part of the Oregon Territory